PPCU-ITK/ProgrammingPrep4/Lecture2.md

 # **C++ Lecture 2: Type System Exercises**

-Welcome to your first C++ coding exercises!
 The goal here is to get a feel for the C++ static type system, especially coming from a language like Python.

 ## **Your Goal**